rbouadjenek/deakin-ai-challenge2021/README.md

 # Prizes and Sponsors

-The winners of the Deakin Simpsons Challenge 2020 await non-cash prizes worth AUDXYZ provided by YYZ and YYZ.
+The winners of the Deakin Simpsons Challenge 2020 await prizes worth AUDXYZ provided by YYZ and YYZ.
 The prizes will be distributed among the participants as follows:

 - The 1st Place receives a prize of AUDXXX.
 - The 2nd Place receives a prize of AUDXXX.